MCU poker tip: Don’t discourage a bet you plan to call

 No reason

-But what you might discourage are bluffs.
-And bluffs are exactly the hands you’re hoping your opponent will have if you call.
+But what you might discourage are bluffs and ill-advised value bets.
+And those are exactly the hands you’re hoping your opponent will have when you call.

-So, as a general rule, on the last round of betting against a single opponent, never discourage a bet you intend to call. — MC
+So, as a general rule, on the last round of betting against a single opponent, almost never discourage a bet you intend to call.
+Instead, encourage your opponent to bet.
+That way more hands will be included.
+You’ll beat most of the ones added, giving yourself better odds.— MC

 Published by